crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 The key defining characteristic of ethical hacking in comparison to other hacking practices is the legal imperative: ethical hacking is unambiguously legal.
 The practices of ethical hackers are governed by a legal framework.
 Ethical hackers have authorization to hack the target system (Graves, 2010; Palmer, 2001).
 Ethical hackers need prior authorization, stipulated in a legally binding contract with the computer network owners, before attempting to breach a computer network (Bodhani, 2013; Palmer, 2001; Young, Lixuan, & Prybutok, 2007).

-### Ethical hackers abide by professional code of ethics
+### Ethical hackers abide by a professional code of ethics

--Professional ethics of ethical hackers -Ethical hackers are trustworthy
+-Professional ethics of ethical hackers
+-Ethical hackers are trustworthy

 This section explores the professional ethics of ethical hackers as stipulated/enriched in well established and widely accepted industry and professional certification authorities.

-ethical hackers abide by **formal and conventional** professional ethical standards and/or codes of ethical conduct.
+ethical hackers abide by **formal and conventional** professional ethical standards or codes of ethical conduct.

 **formal** codes of ethical conduct -**Professional ethics of ethical hackers** /the practices of ethical hackers are governed by a web of professional codes of conduct. include 1-IEEE standards and ethical considerations/frameworks 2-ACM code of ethics...